vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-shipping-provider.md

 `useShippingProvider` composable can be use to:

-* Loading shipping method for the current cart.
+* Loading shipping methods for the current cart.
 * Selecting shipping method for the current cart.

 ## API